First Order Logic in AI

 ∀x man(x) → drink (x, coffee).

-It will be read as: There are all x where x is a man who drink coffee.
+It is read as: "For all x, where x is a person who drinks coffee."

 Existential Quantifier:

-Existential quantifiers are a sort of quantifier that expresses that a statement is true for at least one instance of something within its scope.
+Existential quantifiers are a type of quantifier that express that a statement within its scope is true for at least one instance of something.

-Note: we always use the AND or Conjunction symbol (∧) in Existential quantifiers.
+Note: In existential quantification, we always use the AND or conjunction symbol "".

 • There exists a 'x.'